Skip to main content

 Media Messages

-Media messages refer to images, GIFs, files, and other messages that require media file upload processing.
-Media message content types are subclasses of MeidaMessageContent, such as high-quality voice message content ([HQVoiceMessage]), or your custom media message content types.
+Media messages refer to images, GIFs, files, etc., that require media file upload processing.
+The message content type for media messages is a subclass of MeidaMessageContent, such as high-quality voice message content ([HQVoiceMessage]) or your custom media message content.

 Constructing Media Messages

 Before sending, you need to construct a [Message] object.
-The content field of the media message Message object must be passed a subclass object of [MediaMessageContent], representing media message content.
-For example, image message content ([ImageMessage]), GIF message content ([GIFMessage]), or custom media message content that inherits from [MediaMessageContent].
+The content field of the media message Message object must be a subclass object of [MediaMessageContent], representing media message content.
+Examples include image message content ([ImageMessage]), GIF message content ([GIFMessage]), or custom media message content inheriting from [MediaMessageContent].

-Image message content ([ImageMessage]) supports sending the original image.
+Image message content ([ImageMessage]) supports sending original images.

 String targetId = "Target ID";